SurgiSync/SurgiSync/README.md

 * Ensure **microphone access** is enabled for voice modules.
 * The system relies on Boson AI for transcription and audio responses.
 Ensure the API key is valid.
-* All patient data is stored in the SQLite database for offline and persistent access.
 * Multi-language output requires configuring the desired language in the doctor or ER module.